-Assumption \ref{ass:NEPT}, also known as the no-anticipation assumption, states that changes in intervention intensity cannot affect the outcome prior to their introduction.
-In our motivating application, Assumption \ref{ass:NEPT} applies as ODNs did not alter their HCV treatment pipelines in anticipation of a peer supporter.
-Invoking Assumption \ref{ass:NEPT} allows us to further simplify notation for potential outcomes to $Y_{it}(\bar{\boldsymbol{a}}_{it})$. \begin{assumption} (Consistency).
-For all units i at all time periods $t$:
+Assumption \ref{ass:NEPT}, states that changes in intervention intensity cannot affect the outcome prior to their introduction.
+In our motivating application, Assumption \ref{ass:NEPT} applies as ODNs did not alter their HCV treatment pipelines in anticipation of a peer.
+Invoking Assumption \ref{ass:NEPT} allows us to further simplify notation for potential outcomes to $Y_{it}(\bar{\boldsymbol{a}}_{it})$.

-\end{assumption} Assumption \ref{ass:consistency} ensures that there are no multiple versions of the same intervention path, which might give rise to different observed outcomes (\cite{vanderweele_causal_2013}).